 If these criteria are met, the fence surrounding the building would not be required to have gates that allow free egress, as the building occupants can gather safely in the enclosed area and wait for emergency responders to arrive.

-For stadiums, IBC-2015 section 1010.2.1 describes a safe dispersal area that provides at least 3 square feet per occupant, located a minimum of 50 feet from the enclosed area of the stadium.
+For stadiums, the IBC (Section 1010.2.1 in the 2015 and 2018 editions, Section 1010.4.1 in the 2021 IBC) describes a safe dispersal area that provides at least 3 square feet per occupant, located a minimum of 50 feet from the enclosed area of the stadium.
 If this safe dispersal area is provided, and if the stadium gates are under constant supervision when the stadium is occupied by the public, then panic hardware is not required to be installed on the stadium gates.

-Section 407.9 of the 2015 IBC addresses Group I-2 occupancies (hospitals, nursing homes, psychiatric hospitals, detox facilities, and foster care facilities).
+The IBC addresses secured yards for Group I-2 occupancies (hospitals, nursing homes, psychiatric hospitals, detox facilities, and foster care facilities) in a separate section of the code (407.9 in the 2015 IBC, 407.10 in the 2018 and 2021).
 This section requires the safe dispersal area for I-2 occupancies to provide at least 30 net square feet for each bed and stretcher care recipient and 6 net square feet for ambulatory care recipients and other building occupants; as with other occupancy types, the safe dispersal area must be at least 50 feet away from the building.
 The use of a fenced area that is sufficiently sized for use as a safe dispersal area can be especially helpful for memory care units and other mental health facilities, where a secured yard is often provided for the use of care recipients.
 In an emergency, this enclosure can provide a safe alternative to allowing care recipients to freely evacuate to a public way.